YonaliKavi/YonaliKavi/README.md

 🎓 Third Year IT Undergraduate
 🏫 University of Kelaniya

-I am an IT undergraduate with a strong interest in **Network Engineering, Security Concepts**.
-, my primary contributions are in **requirement analysis, system planning, and solution design**,In university projects.
+I am an IT undergraduate with a strong interest in **Network Engineering, Security Concepts**. my primary contributions are in **requirement analysis, system planning, and solution design**, In university projects.

 ---